seungsab/AutoPicking_Cables/README.md

 [Source code]

 Four automatic peak-pikcing methods can be performed by running the following m-files
-- Step1_Run_Comparative_Study.m: Run four automatic peak-pikcing methods for each class
+- Main_Run_automatic_peak_picking.m: Run four automatic peak-pikcing methods for each class

 [Data]